Finding Your Joy in Practice Again

-This activity is designed to meet the educational needs of case managers, counselors, nurse practitioners, nurses, PAs, pharmacists, pharmacy technicians, physicians, psychologists, social workers (all practice types) and other HCPs who have an interest in compassionate, high-quality, person-centered care.
+This activity is designed to meet the educational needs of counselors, nurse practitioners, nurses, PAs, pharmacists, pharmacy technicians, physicians, psychologists, social workers (all practice types) and other HCPs who have an interest in compassionate, high-quality, person-centered care.

 At the end of this educational activity, participants should be able to: